Tennessee Titans vs. Cincinnati Bengals NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 Bengals stats and trends

-- Cincinnati has 11 wins against the spread in 17 games this year.
+- In Cincinnati's 17 games this year, it has 11 wins against the spread.

-- The Bengals have been underdogs by 3 points or more six times this season and have covered the spread every time.
+- The Bengals have always covered the spread this year when underdogs by 3 points or more in six chances.

-- Cincinnati's games this season have hit the over on eight of 18 set point totals (44.4%).
+- Cincinnati's games this year have eclipsed the over/under in 44.4% of its opportunities (eight times in 18 games with a set point total).

-- Cincinnati is 9-5 against the spread and 9-4 overall in games when it records more than 20.8 points.
+- Cincinnati is 9-5 against the spread and 9-4 overall when the team notches more than 20.8 points.

-- Cincinnati is 6-5 against the spread and 7-4 overall when the team totals more than 329.8 yards.
+- Cincinnati is 6-5 against the spread and 7-4 overall when the team amasses more than 329.8 yards.

-- This year the Bengals have 21 turnovers, one fewer than the Titans have takeaways (22).

 Home and road insights

-- At home, as 3-point favorites or greater, the Titans are 3-3 ATS.
+- At home, the Titans are 3-3 ATS as 3-point favorites or more.

-- In nine home games this year, Tennessee has gone over the total twice.

-- On the road, Cincinnati is 7-2 against the spread, and 6-3 overall.
+- This season away from home, Cincinnati is 7-2 against the spread and 6-3 overall.

-- The Bengals have one win ATS (1-1) as 3-point underdogs or more away from home.

-- Cincinnati has hit the over twice in nine away games this year.
+- In nine away games this year, Cincinnati has hit the over twice.

 Powered by Data Skrive.